dorasimon/dorasimon.github.io/_posts/2017-4-14-Project-1-at-Metis.md

 ---
 layout: post
-title: Week 1 at Metis
+title: Project 1 at Metis
 ---

 This week I have been fluctuating among being overwhelmed, frustrated, fulfilled...
 There's so much to learn and to do everyday: pair programming problems, lectures, projects... all happening concurrently!